cyverse/atmosphere-guides/src/contribution_guide/contribution_guide.md

 - Have a name ending in `.yml`
 - Begin with three dashes followed by a blank line
 - Use 2-space indents
-- Use YAML dictionary format rather than in-line module arguments.
-So, this:
+- Use YAML dictionary format rather than in-line `key=value`s.
+It's easier to read and reduces changeset collisions in version control.
+So, do this:

 ```
 - name: foo